michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-01-29-to-err-is-to-web-dev.md

 * `localhost:3000/user/dave -> 404 (dave ain't here, man)`

 **Solution**: Redirect to your 404/Not Found route, and log the issue internally for later research purposes.

-## FOR THE ROAD

-Most modern web frameworks have configuration to handle the errors you will likely experience, which is a reason to use them versus going all-custom.
-Regardless, this is a well-trodden area after decades of web development so there are a lot of resources and there's no reason not to handle them elegantly.